Wind turbines, May 2017 – Photo credit : S. Bigot

-The first 35 MW wind farm of Russia, built by the Finnish company Fortum in the city of Ulyanovsk, officially started to supply electricity to the local power grid last January, according to a press release of the Ulyanovsk Region Development Corporation.
+The first 35 MW wind farm of Russia, built by the Finnish company Fortum in the village of Krasny Yar, Ulyanovsk oblast, officially started to supply electricity to the local power grid last January, according to a press release of the Ulyanovsk Region Development Corporation.
 This is the first wind power plant operating in the Russian wholesale electricity and capacity market.

 The construction started in December 2016 and cost € 70 million (RUB 5 billion).
 The 14 wind turbines DF2.5MW-110 have been manufactured and supplied by the Chinese company Dongfang Electric Wind Company Limited.